Or do we use mobile technology for the sheer heck of it?

 Twenty-eight percent say that they need mobile technology to keep up with evolution of modern business processes, which has met the changing needs of employees by proffering flexible work arrangements and little or no “facetime” with the bosses.

-As Figure 1 illustrates, readers also rate mobile technology as a quintessential learning tool.
+Readers also rate mobile technology as a quintessential learning tool.
 It should be noted that since learning is a cognitive process of acquiring new knowledge, it is very possible that, with the constant spew of online information shared by millions around the world, one can possibly learn something new every second.

 Decision-making, indicated as one of the top five advantages of mobile technology, is not necessarily tied to the ability to work remotely.